learn HTML5 & CSS3 training course

 Create an application that dynamically detects user's current position and displays it on a map using Google Map API.

-Project 3 – Build a Canvas Demo:
+Project 3 – Build Canvas Demos:

-Project 4 – Build a 3D cube
+Project 5 – Build a 3D cube

 Using amazing new properties of CSS3 (transforms, animations) we will build a simple 3D animation.

-Project 5 – Build a CSS3 carousel
+Project 6 – Build a CSS3 carousel

 We will build an image carousel with CSS3 and no JavaScript.